 In Japanese, Kaizen (改善) means to improve or change for better.
-In Lean project management, Kaizen it is defined as a philosophy seeking to improve a process through small, continuous, positive changes applied by team members across every level of an organisation, over a long period of time.
+In Lean project management, Kaizen is defined as a philosophy seeking to improve a process through small, continuous, positive changes applied by team members across every level of an organization, over a long period.

 Kaizen in Kanban & using Value Streams

-Kanban, as a methodology, asks you to start with whatever you’ve been doing so far, and look out for small things that you could change, since in order to improve, you first need to understand what is happening right now.
+Kanban, as a methodology, asks you to start with whatever you’ve been doing so far and look out for small things that you could change since to improve, you first need to understand what is happening right now.
 Mapping your value stream will be the best way to establish on improving what you really should focus.

 Being able to spot your process’ bottlenecks, to measure your cycle time and total lead time are powerful indicators for driving changes, and to assessing if they are delivering fruit.
 When using the Kaizen approach, teams should see their Cumulative Flow Diagram lines as smooth, with impediments reduced and cycle times with increased throughput.